 Many old Access files will be relatively straightforward to convert.

-Prices start at £50 (GBP) and the conversion will usually be done within 2 working days
+Conversion work is charged at £60 (GBP) per hour and the conversion can usually be done within 2 working days or at a time to suit clients' circumstances

 If there are any complications, clients will be advised of the likely cost before proceeding.